JeremyQuek/fast_list-container/README.md

 # Super Fast List

 Inspired by HFT order book implementations, I wanted to recreated a basic version of a container in c++ that supports super fast operations for adding and removal to test the concepts of use in those order books.
-This list supporst an average of up 140 million operations / second.
+This list supporst an average of up **41 million ops/s.**

 <img width="900" height="598" alt="Screenshot 2026-03-06 at 1 49 01 AM" src="https://github.com/user-attachments/assets/b0fb7cc0-1f85-4be4-a28e-9e74af1be0f3" />